Lindamood-Bell is committed to teaching

-Pat & Charles Lindamood publish Auditory Discrimination in Depth (ADD)
+Pat & Charles Lindamood publish Auditory Discrimination in Depth (ADD).

-Nanci Bell joins Pat Lindamood in private practice in San Luis Obispo, California
+Nanci Bell joins Pat Lindamood in private practice in San Luis Obispo, California.

-Nanci Bell founds Gander Publishing
+Nanci Bell founds Gander Publishing.

-1st international Seasonal Learning Center opens in Sydney, Australia
+1st international Seasonal Learning Center opens in Sydney, Australia.

-Nanci Bell publishes Seeing Stars, Nanci and Kimberly Tuley publish On Cloud Nine Math, 5th International Lindamood-Bell® Conference is held in San Francisco, CA
+Nanci Bell publishes Seeing Stars; Nanci and Kimberly Tuley publish On Cloud Nine Math; 5th International Lindamood-Bell Conference is held in San Francisco, CA.

 Newsweek cover story on Dyslexia features Lindamood-Bell.

-Lindamood-Bell celebrates its 25th anniversary, 50th Learning Center opens in Baltimore, MD
+Lindamood-Bell celebrates its 25th anniversary 50th Learning Center opens in Baltimore, MD.

 HBO Documentary on learning differences features a student at Lindamood-Bell.

 Nanci Bell, M.A., is co-founder and director of Lindamood-Bell Learning Processes.
 Nanci received her B.A. in Elementary Education and her M.A. in Education, specializing in Reading, from California Polytechnic State University, San Luis Obispo.
 She began as a classroom teacher and then worked in private practice where she gained extensive experience in the treatment of language and literacy disorders.
-Interested in finding solutions, and believing that Concept Imagery is a critical factor in language comprehension and analytical thinking, she developed specific steps to stimulate concept imagery.
+Interested in finding solutions, and believing that concept imagery is a critical factor in language comprehension and analytical thinking, she developed specific steps to stimulate concept imagery.
 Nanci later applied that research to the development of her program to improve reading fluency and accuracy.
 In 1986, Nanci and Patricia Lindamood founded Lindamood-Bell Learning Processes.

-Patricia C. Lindamood, M.S., CCC-SLP, was co-founder and director of Lindamood-Bell Learning Processes.
+The late Patricia C. Lindamood, M.S., CCC-SLP, was co-founder and director of Lindamood-Bell Learning Processes.
 Her degrees in speech-language pathology and audiology, and her husband’s background in linguistics, led to their early interest and seminal research in phonemic awareness/auditory conceptual function, as well as its predictive relationship to reading and spelling development.
 Their clinical experience and research resulted in a diagnostic test and treatment program for phonemic awareness / auditory conceptual function that is still in use, both nationally and internationally.